 The Ontario Ministry of Education has introduced a new graduation requirement for secondary students to complete two e-Learning credits as part of the 30 credits required for the Ontario Secondary School Diploma (OSSD).
-It applies only to students who entered Grade 9 on or after September 1, 2020 which means that they are now in Grade 9 or Grade 10.
+It applies only to students who entered Grade 9 on or after September 1, 2020 which means that they are now in Grade 9, 10 or 11.

 Students may withdraw/opt out of this new requirement and graduate with an OSSD (details below).